All In (Homeland): Plot

 President Keane (Elizabeth Marvel) gets the news that the Supreme Court has rejected the dismissal of four of her Cabinet secretaries.
 With that, the Cabinet has the sufficient votes to invoke the 25th Amendment.
 Vice President Warner (Beau Bridges) arrives at the Oval Office to personally relieve a stunned Keane of her command.

 General Yakushin meets with Saul, livid that his bank accounts have been emptied of funds.
 Saul tells Yakushin that he will return the money in exchange for Simone Martin.
-When approached by Yakushin, Mirov (Merab Ninidze) falsely denies any knowledge of Simone or her whereabouts.
-Yakushin responds by sending 30 heavily armed, masked men to GRU headquarters where Simone is being held in an upstairs suite.
+When approached by Yakushin, Mirov falsely denies any knowledge of Simone or her whereabouts.
+Yakushin responds by sending 30 heavily armed, masked men to the GRU headquarters where Simone is being held in an upstairs suite.
 Chaos and violence ensues as the SVR starts forcefully clearing out the building en masse; Carrie and Anson gain entry clothed like the masked men from the SVR.

 Carrie accesses the balcony of Simone's suite via a ledge from a nearby window.
 Simone holds Carrie at gunpoint but Carrie convinces Simone to come with her, making her understand she is now a massive liability to the Russians who will consider her expendable.
 Yevgeny sees "Simone" taken away by Anson and orders the car to be followed, but is actually duped by Carrie wearing Simone's scarf and a black wig.
 The real Simone, wearing a blonde wig, safely escapes in another car with Bennet (Ari Fliakos).